W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 04b - Dynamic arrays.md

 <details>
 <summary><strong>
-        Using the new command
+        Using the new command for a dynamic variable
 </strong></summary>

 ```c++
 int * myInt = new int;
 ```

-Make sure to open the [helper doc]() for help.
+Make sure to open the [helper doc](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/2017-06-Summer/Assignments/In-class%20Labs/Lab%2004b%20-%20Dynamic%20arrays%20-%20Helper.md) for help.

 </details>

 <details>
 <summary><strong>
-        Using the delete command
+        Using the delete command for a dynamic variable
 </strong></summary>

 ```c++